elastisys/terms/terms-of-service.md

 The Customer shall not interfere with or disrupt the security, stability, or performance of the Service.

 The Customer allows Elastisys to use the Customer's logo on Elastisys' website for marketing purposes, unless agreed otherwise.

+### 5.3 Deployment on Azure Marketplace

+If the Service is deployed on Azure Marketplace, the Customer acknowledges that they may make certain modifications at the Azure subscription level.
+These modifications could impact the stability and security of the Service and are outside the control of Elastisys.
+This includes, but is not limited to, the Customer enabling Microsoft Defender for Endpoint, which may introduce additional security scanning processes that could potentially impact the performance of the Service.

+The Customer agrees to:

+- take reasonable measures to avoid interference with the proper functioning of the Service;
+- promptly inform Elastisys of any modifications at the subscription level which may affect Elastisys's ability to deliver the Service;
+- not hold Elastisys responsible for any degradation of performance, security, or other adverse effects resulting from such modifications.

 ## 6. Service Fees and Terms of Payment